alexrudall/ruby-openai/README.md

 ### Streaming ChatGPT

 You can stream from the API in realtime, which can be much faster and used to create a more engaging user experience.
 Pass a [Proc](https://ruby-doc.org/core-2.6/Proc.html) to the `stream` parameter to receive the stream of text chunks as they are generated.
-Each time an Array of one or more chunks is received, the Proc will be called with the chunks. `ruby-openai` outputs the chunks as an Array of one or more Hashes.
+Each time one or more chunks is received, the Proc will be called once with each chunk, parsed as a Hash.
+If OpenAI returns an error, `ruby-openai` will pass that to your proc as a Hash.

 ```ruby
 client.chat(